 We then moved on to the Korea Memorial.

 We saw thousands upon thousands of names on the wall and gravesites of our fallen.
 Engraved on one wall was “Freedom is not Free.”
-FREEDOM-Is-Not-Free It gave us both chills.
+It gave us both chills.
 Truth.
 And this is for all of us.

 So, before you take that first bite or guzzle of beer, say a thankful, sincere prayer for the families who lost their loved ones who aren’t there to enjoy the holidays with them anymore, who died for your freedom and mine.
 Then celebrate your day in honor of those fallen.